Dear Parents, Carers and Pupils

 We hope you and your families are all keeping well, maintaining good spirits and staying safe.

-Further to last week's ministerial announcement and this week’s receipt of the Welsh Government operational and learning guidance, I am now in a position to confirm the outline arrangements for the start of the new academic year and our September return.
+Further to last week's ministerial announcement and this week’s receipt of the Welsh Government revised operational guidance, I am now in a position to confirm the outline arrangements for the final two weeks of the spring term that will almost certainly be followed by a full return for all learners from the start of the summer term on Monday 12th April.

 Our priority will be getting back to some sense of normality, within the restrictions that the ongoing pandemic places on us to keep everyone safe.
-The risks associated with corona virus have not gone away but we are more experienced in managing and mitigating against the risks.
-A comprehensive and detailed risk assessment is in place for our school and for some individual pupils in line with operational guidance from Welsh government and Swansea local authority.
+The risks associated with corona virus have not gone away but we are becoming more experienced in managing and mitigating against the risks.
+The control measures that will support our return are largely the same as those introduced in the Autumn term with the notable additional requirement for our secondary school aged learners (11-19) to wear face masks inside the classroom.
+We also have the added support of the continuing impact of the fast moving national vaccination programme and twice weekly testing for school staff.

-Pupils will return to school according to the following rota:
+Learners will return to school according to the following timetable:

 We know that some of you may be anxious about sending your child back to us and that there will also be pupils who are nervous.
 We will work together as a school community to support and reassure them, whatever their concerns.
-We very much look forward to the start of a new academic year.
+We very much look forward to welcoming our learners back and the start of a return to normality.

 Take care and stay safe.